piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ```

 As mentioned in the table the **constant** type of an argument accepts a shortcut or a full qualified constant name.
 As
-the shortcut I mean the notation "tag_type::constant" for eg. "jungi.mobile_devices::MOBILE".
+the shortcut I mean the notation "tag_type::constant" e.g. "jungi.mobile_devices::MOBILE".
 This notation refers to a
 constant located in the tag.
-Naturally you can refer to a global constants for eg. "SOME_CONSTANT" and to constants located
+Naturally you can refer to a global constants e.g. "SOME_CONSTANT" and to constants located
 in classes like in the example above.

 Also you can define a scalar value for a `<tag />` element as shown on the example below: